hlaingminnpaing/Learning-Note/SAST/PSALM.md

 | **Sink** | Dangerous function consuming data | `include()`, `mysqli_query()`, `eval()` |
 | **Taint flow** | Data path from source to sink | `$_GET['img']` → `include()` |

+The --taint-analysis is the security one.
+"Taint" means "dirty data from the user."
+Psalm traces user input from the source (where it enters) to the sink (where it does damage).

 **Vulnerability = Tainted data reaches a sink without sanitization.**

 ---